jrihon/thesis/chapters/00_chapter/00_section_03.typ

 )
 $ <eq-hamiltonian-full>
 All uppercase parameters and subscripts pertain to the nuclei, the lowercase ones to the electrons.
-The first term describe the kinetic energy by the movement of the nuclei, the second that of the electrons.
+The first two terms describe the kinetic energy by the movement of the nuclei, the second that of the electrons.
 The latter three terms describe the potential energy of the system.
 The third term describes the potential energy experienced between each nucleus and each respective electron.
 In other words, the interaction potential between the $I^(t h)$ nucleus and the $i^(t h)$ electron is evaluated.
 Since electrons are negatively charged and the nuclei are positively charged, this can be considered the attraction term.
 The fourth term considers the pairwise evaluation of each electron with all the other electrons in the system.
 The fifth term does the same, but with nuclei instead.
-That is why we consider them the _electronic repulsion_ term and the _nucleic repulsion_ term respectively.
+That is why we denote them the _electronic repulsion_ term and the _nucleic repulsion_ term respectively.
 //
 //